Enrique Sánchez Lansch: Awards

 The theatrical documentary Rhythm is it! was awarded with the German Critics Award, the Bavarian Film Award and twice with the German Film Award.

 The Promise of Music received the Best Music Documentary Award at the Los Angeles Latino International Film Festival.

 The Reichsorchester was awarded the Diapason D'Or De L'Année 2008, and the Choc du Monde de La Musique De L'Année 2008.

 Piano Encounters won the second prize for best documentary 2010 at the SEMINCI, the international film festival in Valladolid, Spain.

+Pol Pot Dancing received the Best Documentary Award at the San Francisco Dance Film Festival.